vuex-orm/plugin-graphql/docs/guide/setup.md

 ## Client

 You can inject your own instance of the Apollo Client using `option.apolloClient`.
-This is useful if the app requires a more complex configuration, such as integration wiht AWS AppSync.
+This is useful if the app requires a more complex configuration, such as integration with AWS AppSync.
 When `apolloClient` is used, `plugin-graphql` ignores any other options to configure Apollo client.

 Here is an example configuration for AWS AppSync: